 The New York committee served as a rear guard within the colonizing country to gather political and financial support for the movement in Puerto Rico.
 They held many public meetings with the hope of organizing the Puerto Rican community and to draw allies around the issue of independence.

-Colonizers shift tactics
+Colonizers shift tactics.

-Taking advantage of the imprisonment of the revolutionary leadership, the U.S. government shifted its methods to disguise its role as colonizers.
+Taking advantage of the imprisonment of the revolutionary leadership, the U.S. government shifted its methods of disguising its role as colonizers.
 The governorship of Puerto Rico was no longer to be a military official appointed by the U.S. president.
 Instead, the U.S. granted supposedly “free elections” from among Puerto Rican candidates who were approved exclusively by the U.S. rulers.
 In addition, in 1952 the U.S.-dominated United Nations was persuaded to approve a resolution that designated the case of Puerto Rico as an internal matter of the United States.

 Faced with this new reality, anti-colonial activists had to find new tactics to expose the colonial reality that Puerto Rico still experienced.
 Albizu Campos put out a call to carry out any form of action that would highlight the criminal nature of the U.S. domination of Puerto Rico.

-With no mention of their plan to their families or friends, the four left for Washington, expecting never to return.
+With no mention of their plan to families or friends, the four left for Washington, expecting never to return.
 Their only concern was to achieve the political objective in the action they were to take.

 A bold and daring attack

-On the morning of March 1, 1954, members of the House of Representatives were meeting to discuss immigration policy and the government of democratically elected President Jacobo Árbenz of Guatemala—a government that the CIA overthrew in November of that year.
+On the morning of March 1, 1954, members of the House of Representatives were meeting to discuss immigration policy and the government of democratically elected President Jacobo Árbenz of Guatemala—a government the CIA overthrew in November of that year.
 The four patriots calmly entered the Capitol building, passing through the lobby and up the stairs to a balcony designated for visitors.

 As the proceedings went on, the Nationalists unfurled the Puerto Rican flag.
 Lolita Lebrón then shouted, “QUE VIVA PUERTO RICO LIBRE!”
 Within seconds of brandishing and aiming their automatic weapons, the four revolutionaries opened fire on the U.S. Congress.

 Gunfire broke out and bullets whistled through the air.
 Panic erupted in the chamber.
 Many congressional figures and their staff began screaming as they frantically pushed one another to get to the exit doors.
-Others avoided being shot by running to hide underneath tables and behind chairs
+Others avoided being shot by running to hide underneath tables and behind chairs.

 Before it ended, 30 rounds were fired.
 Five congressmen were wounded.
 All government buildings were shut down, and security throughout the city of Washington was increased.